olijaun/blog/privacy_policy.md

 ## Comments

-This site does not directly implement a comment function but uses a third party tool (Disquss) for this purpose which is integrated into the site.
-Please visit the Disquss webpage for more information regarding privacy but keep in mind that usually at least the following applies.
+This site does not directly implement a comment function but uses a third party tool (Disqus) for this purpose which is integrated into the site.
+Please visit the Disqus webpage for more information regarding privacy but keep in mind that usually at least the following applies.

 When you leave a comment, your IP (internet protocol) address is recorded.
 For more information about IP addresses visit IP Address (Wikipedia).
 This information can be used to block or ban users from the Website.